75% of Australians of pension age receive the age pension – be it a partial or full pension.

 67 years if born in 1957 or later.

-If you are a woman born before 1949 your pension age is even lower than 65 years, although we are not sure how much longer the government will be able to make a pension age dependant on gender.
+If you are a woman born before 1949 your pension age is even lower than 65 years.

-The second condition is that you need to be an Australian resident.
-And you must usually reside in Australia on the day you make your claim.
+The second condition is that you need to be an Australian resident and must reside in Australia on the day you make your claim.

 An Australian resident is an Australian citizen or a permanent visa holder or a protected Special Category visa holder from New Zealand.

 The rules around residency tightened on 1 July 2018 when the Enhanced Residency Requirements for Pensioners came in.
-Under these new rules you now need to prove 15 years of continuous Australian residence when applying for a new age or disability support pension, unless you meet one of two exceptions.
+Under these new rules you now need to prove 15 years of continuous Australian residency when applying for a new age or disability support pension, unless you meet one of the following two exceptions.

-You either had 10 continuous years of Australian residence including at least 5 years between age 16 and pension age.
+You either had 10 continuous years of Australian residency including at least 5 years between age 16 and pension age.

 Or you had 10 continuous years of Australian residency and proof you have not received activity tested income support for cumulative periods of five years or more.